Small Animal Diploma

 Presentation of diplomas to new diplomates:

-This occurs during a public session at the start of the Annual Meeting of the College, which is usually held on the Thursday afternoon of the Veterinary Forum weekend.
+This occurs during a public session at the start of the Annual Meeting of the College, which will be held on the Wednesday afternoon of the Veterinary Forum weekend.

 VDC documents available on this web-site are revised to be in concordance with the most recent Changes document released in December or January of each year – date-sensitive documents such as Application Forms will include a “Released: DATE” or similar notation at the bottom of the document.
-If in doubt about current AVDC policy or documents, send an email note to ExecSec@AVDC.org.
+If in doubt about current AVDC® policy or documents, send an email note to ExecSec@AVDC®.org.